gbibbo/sounds_of_home_analysis/README.md

 # Sounds of Home Analysis

-This repository provides tools for visualizing sound events detected by recorders from the [Sounds of Home Dataset](https://www.cvssp.org/data/ai4s/sounds_of_home/).
+This repository provides tools for analyzing and visualizing sound events detected by recorders from the [Sounds of Home Dataset](https://www.cvssp.org/data/ai4s/sounds_of_home/).
 It offers a user-friendly interface that adheres to the [AudioSet ontology](https://research.google.com/audioset/ontology/index.html), enabling users to explore, categorize, and analyze acoustic data in a structured manner.

 ## Interface Preview